 The nature of involvement of specific groups indicates how far the involvement of those was in the project (for a detailed analysis of the variables see Nature of Involvement under Section Actors & Networks).
-3 different societal categories of the Nature of Involvement, namely Citizens, civil society organisations & NGOs, and welfare & educational institutions are chosen to test the hypothesis.
+Three different societal categories of the Nature of Involvement, namely Citizens, civil society organisations & NGOs, and welfare & educational institutions are chosen to test the hypothesis.

 The correlation between the deliberative design of the research for the benefit of the non-academic societal groups and the nature of involvement of citizens as well as civil society organisations & NGOs is very weak (rho < 0.15 for each) and not statistically significant.
-Only stat. significant relation is with the nature of involvement of the representatives from welfare and educational institutions with a weak correlation (rho ~0.3).
+Only the relation between the nature of involvement of the representatives from welfare and educational institutions is significant; however, only showing a weak correlation (rho ~0.3).
 Although there is a slight relation, deliberative design to benefit specific societal groups does not seem to correlate well with the deeper involvement of the societal groups in the study in terms of transdisciplinary engagement.

 impulse from the non-academic world